kirklewis/dotvim/README.md

 - NERDTree shows hidden folders/files except `.git` and `.DS_Store`.

-- Tab stops set to 2 for html, vue, cpp, yml and xml.
-Can be changed in [filetypes.vim](https://github.com/kirklewis/dotvim/blob/master/filetypes.vim).

-- Trailing spaces highlighted by default.
-Using `ctrl-w` calls `:StripWhiteSpace`.
+- Trailing spaces highlighted by default. `:StripWhiteSpace`.

 - GitGutter enabled by default and Signify (for SVN, Mercurial) is not.
 Use `:SignifyToggle` and `:GitGutterToggle` to enable or disable either.